edwinm/docs/content/enterprise/installation.md

 1. Install Node.js and npm via
    <a href="https://nodejs.org/en/download/package-manager/" target="_blank">
    instructions here</a>
-2. Install npmo: `sudo npm install npmo -g --unsafe`
+2. Install npme: `sudo npm install npme -g --unsafe`
 3. Configure your instance via admin web console at: <br>`https:<your-server>:8800`
 4. Start the services from the Dashboard there

-Your npm On-Site instance will then be fully operational!
+Your npm Enterprise instance will then be fully operational!

 ## Details